FathiFathallah/ProblemSolving-repo/README.md

    •LeetCode
 Each Directory Has:
    • The problem statement as a PDF file.
-         ◘(if there was no problem statment, try to search the name of the problem on LeetCode/Edabit)
+         ◘(if there was no problem statment, try to search the name of the problem on LeetCode/Edabit).
-   • The solution.
+   • The Solution.
 </pre>

 ![](problemSolving.jpeg)